hcp4715/SalientGoodSelf/README.md

 ## Scripts & their functions:

-This repo included scripts from raw data pre-processing to manuscript generating.
+This repo included scripts from raw data pre-processing to manuscript generating (using `papaja`).

 ### Folder structure